-Hanoi and Saigon may both be in Vietnam, but they also have quite a few differences from the food and language to both cities’ daily lives.
+Hanoi and Saigon may be in Vietnam, but they also differ in the food and language of both cities’ daily lives.
 The weather and climate between both Hanoi and Saigon are also different.
-Hanoi is in the northern part of Vietnam, and Saigon is in the southern part.
+Hanoi is in the northern part of Vietnam, and Saigon is in the southern region.
+Through all my years of living and working in Vietnam, here are some differences I have seen between life in Hanoi and life in Saigon, Vietnam.

 Table of Contents